Enroll a Little

 It’s easy to get involved!
 If you would like to enroll a child, please follow the steps below:

-Big Brothers or Big Sisters Program: Enrollment is currently full and will reopen in July 2018.
-Please revisit this page in the next few weeks for more information.
+Big Brothers or Big Sisters Program: Enrollment is currently full and will reopen July 16th and 17th 2018.
+Please revisit this page on those dates to complete the client eligibility screening questionnaire.

 MPOWER Program: If your youth is between the age of 15-24, please contact Mentoring Coordinator Querida Quarshie at 613-247-4776 x 327 or firstname.lastname@example.org.